-Guiding Pricnciples for Student Sucess
+Guiding Principles for Student Success

-We collaborate with our college to provide and array of remedial services that enable our students to thrive in an academic setting.
+We collaborate with our colleges to provide an array of remedial services that enable our students to thrive in an academic setting.
 Harcourt Scholars come from some of the lowest performing high schools in the metropolitan New York area.
 Understanding how unprepared many of these students are for rigorous college education, notwithstanding the fact they received B's and higher in high school, we work with the colleges to ensure there is a strong support system of advisors and tutors.

-The Harcourt Foundation only continues to provide scholarships to our scholars making adequate progress towards graduation in their major.
-Twice a year, the president, often accompanied by one of more board members, meets with each student individually.
+The Harcourt Foundation only continues to provide scholarships to scholars making adequate progress towards graduation in their major.
+Twice a year, the president, often accompanied by one or more board members, meets with each student individually.
 We review their grades, commend them on their achievements, and discuss strategies for improvement as needed.